-Section 2.9 of the By-laws currently provides that special meetings of stockholders may be called by the Board, the chairman of the board, the president or any vice president of the Company.
-The Proposal would incorporate the foregoing provisions into the Company's Certificate of Incorporation, eliminating the right of any vice president to call a special meeting.
+ANALYSIS OF THE PROPOSAL.
+Section 2.9 of the By-laws currently provides that special meetings of stockholders may be called by the Board, the Chairman of the Board, the President or any Vice President of the Company.
+The Proposal would incorporate the foregoing provisions into the Company's Certificate of Incorporation, eliminating the right of any Vice President to call a special meeting.
 However, the Proposal would also prohibit any other person from calling a special meeting and would limit the business conducted at such meeting to that brought before the meeting by or at the direction of the Board.

 The Board believes that the Proposal would provide for the orderly conduct of all Company affairs at special meetings of stockholders.
-If the Proposal is approved, a stockholder could not force stockholder proposing that the By-laws be amended to allow for the calling of a special meeting by stockholders and subsequently calling a special meeting of stockholders prior to the next annual meeting or prior to such time as the Board believed such consideration to be appropriate.
+If the Proposal is approved, a stockholder could not force stockholder consideration of a proposal over the opposition of the Board by successfully proposing that the By-laws be amended to allow for the calling of a special meeting by stockholders and subsequently calling a special meeting of stockholders prior to the next annual meeting or prior to such time as the Board believed such consideration to be appropriate.

 Proposal 8 may have the effect of impeding or discouraging efforts by potential bidders to obtain control of the Company.
-See "The Proposals -- Anti-Takeover Effects Of The Distribution Proposals".
+See "The Proposals -- Anti-Takeover Effects Of The Distribution Proposals."

-AMENDMENT TO CERTIFICATE OF INCORPORATION TO EFFECT FIVE-FOR-ONE REVERSE STOCK SPLIT
+PROPOSAL 9 -- AMENDMENT TO CERTIFICATE OF INCORPORATION TO EFFECT FIVE-FOR-ONE REVERSE STOCK SPLIT

 On March 20, 2001, the Board unanimously adopted, subject to stockholder approval, an amendment to the Existing Certificate to effect a reverse split of the Common Stock, pursuant to which each five shares of Common Stock would be automatically converted into one share without any action on the part of the stockholder (the "Reverse Split").
-If this proposal is approved, the Company intends to amend its Certificate of Incorporation in substantially the form attached hereto as Appendix D (the "Reverse Stock Split Amendment") after the Annual Meeting but before the Spin-Off.
+If this proposal is approved, the Company intends to amend its Certificate of Incorporation in substantially the form attached hereto as Appendix D (the "Reverse Stock Split Amendment") immediately prior to the filing of the New Certificate.
 The Company urges each stockholder to read carefully the Reverse Stock Split Amendment before voting on this Proposal.

-PROCEDURE FOR THE REVERSE SPLIT
+PROCEDURE FOR THE REVERSE SPLIT.
 Consummation of the Reverse Split would not change the number of shares of Common Stock authorized by the Company's Certificate of Incorporation, which would remain at 150,000,000 shares, or the par value of the Common Stock per share.